Lake Ballard and the Anthony Gormley statues

 British artist Anthony Gormley was commissioned to produce something for the 50th anniversary of the Perth International Arts festival in 2003, and he came up with these 51 cast iron statues, spread over the flat landscape of a salt river bed.
 It was originally intended as a temporary exhibition, but they remain today, eerily stood on a vast expanse of crunchy salt lake.

 It is hard to show the sheer scale of the place in these photos.
-51 stark figures stand forlornly spread over a flat landscape.
+51 stark figures stand forlornly in the middle of nowhere.
 When I visited, the ground was quite muddy in parts because there had been a fair amount of rain (the road had been closed the day before due to the weather).
 In summer the area is likely to be bone-dry.

 I had been hoping to find a tour/trip out there, since part of the journey is on unsealed roads (technically I shouldn’t be taking my hire car on unsealed roads; I vaguely remember that from the T&Cs).
 However they needed ten people to make the tour viable and since that wasn’t going to happen it looked like I was on my own.